tits + teeth

-Kyla is unbelieveably jazzed to be on this new adventure alongside Jen.
-Hailing from Stratford Ontario, she now lives with her partner on the east end of Toronto.
-Kyla is a musical theatre performer who attended Sheridan College's Musical Theatre Performance program and has had the privilege of working all across this beautiful country since graduating.
-Kyla is thrilled to be making her debut at the Stratford Festival for their 2020 season, and can be seen in Spamalot and Wendy And Peter Pan.
-Other favourite credits to date include Shout!
-(Magnus Theatre) Newsies (Drayton Entertainment) Mamma Mia!, All Shook Up (Globe Theatre) Legally Blonde, Jersey Boys (Stage West) Saturday Night Fever (North American Tour) Mary Poppins, Shrek, Beauty And The Beast (Neptune Theatre) Crazy For You (Capitol Theatre) and 3 seasons at the Charlottetown Festival.
-Kyla has a passion for bouldering, scotch, and grilled cheese sandwiches, has been told she's a pretty sassy lady, and is a professional ninja wanna-be.
-Share a drink with us, and remember, tits up, teeth out!
+Kyla is forever grateful to be growing alongside Jen as they continue this podcasting adventure!
+Hailing from Stratford Ontario, she now lives with her fiance on the east end of Toronto.
+Kyla is a multi talented actor who attended Sheridan College's Musical Theatre Performance program and has had the privilege of working all across this beautiful country since graduating.
+Some of her favourite credits to date include: Shout!
+(Magnus Theatre) Newsies, Snow White (Drayton Entertainment) Mamma Mia!, All Shook Up (Globe Theatre) Legally Blonde, Jersey Boys (Stage West) Saturday Night Fever (North American Tour) Mary Poppins, The Addams Family, Shrek, Beauty And The Beast (Neptune Theatre) Crazy For You (Capitol Theatre) and 3 seasons at the Charlottetown Festival performing in Anne of Green Gables, Evangeline, and Ring of Fire.
+Kyla has a passion for thrifting, bouldering, scotch, and The Office, has been told she's a pretty sassy lady, and is a professional ninja wanna-be.
+Come share a drink with us, and remember, keep those tits up, and your teeth out!

 With a wink and a nod to the showgirls of musical theatre,

 we welcome you to